Detection of Multiband Lensed Gravitational Waves from Dark Matter Halos with Deep Learning

 \section{Acknowledgements}

 This work was supported by the National Key Research and Development Program of China (Grant No. 2021YFC2203004), the Fundamental Research Funds for the Central Universities Project (Grant No. 2024IAIS-ZD009), the National Natural Science Foundation of China (Grant Nos.
-12575072 and 12347101), and the Natural Science Foundation of Chongqing (Grant No. CSTB2023NSCQ-MSX0103).
-This work made use of \texttt{TensorFlow}~\citep{Abadi_TensorFlow_Large-scale_machine_2015}, \texttt{PyCBC}~\citep{alex_nitz_2024_10473621}, \texttt{GLoW\_public}~\citep{GLoW_public}, and other open source Python packages.
+12575072 and 12547101), and the Natural Science Foundation of Chongqing (Grant No. CSTB2023NSCQ-MSX0103).
+This work made use of \texttt{TensorFlow}~\citep{Abadi_TensorFlow_Large-scale_machine_2015}, \texttt{PyCBC}~\citep{alex_nitz_2024_10473621}, \texttt{GLoW\_public}~\citep{GLoW_public} etc.